-Without modifying our opinion, we draw attention to note # 45 (a) to the financial statements, wherein the management has explained the status of demand notice, which was received from the Bangladesh Telecommunication Regulatory Commission (BTRC) in relation to the information system audit conducted by BTRC.
-Based on the audit on Grameenphone from 1997 (inception) to 2014, BTRC sent a demand notice dated 02 April 2019 for payment of BDT 125.80 billion.
+Without modifying our opinion, we draw attention to note #45 (a) to the financial statements, wherein the management has explained the status of demand notice, which was received from the Bangladesh Telecommunication Regulatory Commission (BTRC) in relation to the information system audit conducted by BTRC.
+Based on the audit on Grameenphone from 1997 (inception) to 2014, BTRC sent a demand notice dated 02 April 2019 for payment of BDT 125.80 billion (including BDT 40.86 billion related to NBR).
 As stated in the same note, Grameenphone filed a Title Suit before the learned District Court against the BTRC Demand.
-On 17 October 2019, on a move by Grameenphone, the Hon'ble High Court Division (HCD) passed an interim order of injunction restraining BTRC from taking any steps based on, or pursuant to, or for the realization of or enforcement of the Audit Demand dated 02 April 2019 and also stayed the suspension of NOCs by BTRC.
-Challenging the said interim order of stay and injunction, BTRC moved to the Hon'ble Appellate Division (AD), and on 24 November 2019, the Hon'ble AD pronounced its Order that the interim order of stay and injunction dated 17 October, 2019 passed by the Hon'ble HCD is maintained subject to the condition that Grameenphone shall pay BDT 20 billion to BTRC within a period of three months.
+The Court has fixed the next date on 29 September 2024.
+Meantime on 17 October 2019, in an Appeal filed by Grameenphone, the Hon'ble High Court Division (HCD) passed an interim order of injunction restraining BTRC from taking any steps based on, or pursuant to, or for the realisation of or enforcement of the Audit Demand dated 02 April 2019 and also stayed the suspension of NOCs by BTRC.
+Challenging the said interim order of stay and injunction, BTRC moved to the Hon'ble Appellate Division (AD), and on 24 November 2019, the Hon'ble AD pronounced its Order that the interim order of stay and injunction dated 17 October 2019 passed by the Hon'ble HCD is maintained subject to the condition that Grameenphone shall pay BDT 20 billion to BTRC within a period of three months.
 In a Review Petition filed by Grameenphone, the Hon'ble AD directed Grameenphone to deposit BDT 10 billion by 24 February 2020 and again directed to deposit another BDT 10 billion by 31 May 2020.
-Accordingly, Grameenphone deposited BDT 20 billion in total which is included in 'Other non-current assets', as disclosed in note # 9 to the financial statements.
-Detailed disclosures about the demand notice and court cases thereto have been given in note # 45(a) to the audited financial statements for the year ended 31 December 2021.
+Accordingly, Grameenphone deposited BDT 20 billion in total which is included in 'Other non-current assets' as disclosed in note #9 to the financial statements.
+The hearings of Review Petition and Appeal have not taken place yet at Hon'ble AD and HCD respectively which will take place as per accommodation of the courts.
+BTRC Audit Demand includes, inter alia, deductibility of VAT from BTRC payments and spectrum assignment fee regarding which a separate litigation was pending before the Hon'ble AD.
+On 10 January 2023, the Hon'ble AD pronounced verbal judgement in that litigation and published written judgement on 01 June 2023 based on which Grameenphone has paid the entire principal amount to BTRC on 14 June 2023 (which includes BDT 3.92 billion as part of BTRC Audit Demand).
+Grameenphone is currently engaged in a without prejudice reconciliation exercise with BTRC.
+Detailed disclosures about the demand notice and court cases thereto have been given in note # 45(a) to the audited financial statements for the year ended 31 December 2023.